runtimeverification/evm-semantics/VERIFICATION.md

 Verification Instructions for KEVM
 ==================================

-If you're trying to run Solidity programs with symbolic execution, check out our guide for KONTROL at [docs.runtimeverification.com/kontrol].
+If you're trying to analyze Solidity smart contracts with symbolic execution, check out our guide for Kontrol at [docs.runtimeverification.com/kontrol].

 We assume that KEVM is installed, and the [K tutorial] has been completed.
 This document provides instructions for kompiling and running claims using KEVM.